Laaas/LuaConfig/README.md

 So I thought »Why doesn't NS2 just use Lua for configuration«, and so I made this mod.

-# Limitations
-## Client-side
-Client-side configuration files will **not** be able to use Lua, since LuaJIT is inherently unsafe, unless sandboxed properly.
-I will add in the ability to use it client-side too some time in the future, but it will be very limited.

-## Writing to the configuration files from NS2
-Whenever a configuration file is written to, the original Lua configuration file will **not** be updated.
-This is simply not possible without extreme levels of complexity (and even then it would probably still not be good enough).

-You must manually update the Lua configuration file, but I would personally recommend you to not use Lua configuration for anything that has to be written to by NS2 itself.

 # How to use
 It's quite simple, really.
 You, as a server operator, install the mod onto your server.
 Then you find the configuration file you want to convert, make a file with the same file stem